-After weeks of pouring over emails, tracking ads, and mapping out our purchases (okay, scrolling through the site to see what would look right at home with our wardrobes) we are more than delighted to present to you our first ‘Brand Prix’!
-And with no further ado, let’s dive in:
+After weeks of pouring over emails, tracking ads, and mapping out our purchases (okay, scrolling through the site to see what would look right at home with our wardrobes) we’re thrilled to present our first ‘Brand Prix’!
+With no further ado, let’s dive in:

 For our first round, we choose two of the biggest global athletic apparel and equipment companies: Nike and Adidas.